The Latest Advances in Pancreatic and Hepatobiliary Cancer Care

 Within the University of Maryland Medical System (UMMS), this specialized, multidisciplinary care for pancreatic and hepatobiliary cancer is available at UM Greenebaum Comprehensive Cancer Center (UMGCCC), UM Baltimore Washington Medical Center, and UM St. Joseph Medical Center.
 In early 2024, UM Capital Region Medical Center will open a regional cancer center to serve Prince George's County and surrounding areas.
 Not only will the center provide comprehensive diagnostic, treatment and support services, it will be affiliated with UMGCCC.

-"Our network of cancer centers within UMMS deliver the highest quality of patient-centered multi-disciplinary hepatobiliary pancreatic comprehensive care for the communities we serve," said Nader Hanna, MD, surgical oncologist and professor of surgery at the University of Maryland School of Medicine.
+"Our network of cancer centers within UMMS deliver the highest quality of patient-centered multi-disciplinary hepatobiliary pancreatic comprehensive care for the communities we serve," said Nader Hanna, MD, a surgical oncologist.
 "It comes down to teamwork and interpersonal accountability, which are core strengths.
 Our ability to work collaboratively enables us to be nimble with patient care, quickly moving forward with treatment plans."

 Diagnostic and Interventional Options